Digital Initiatives and Resource Discovery Department

 Oral Histories

-We can partner with faculty and students to support the creation, sharing, and preservation of oral history interviews.
+We can partner with faculty and students to support the creation, sharing and preserving oral history interviews.
 Learn more about our oral histories services.

 Web Archiving

-We select and archive websites and webpages affiliated with the university.
-This is a new initiative and so we are only just beginning to build our collections.
-If you are interested in web archiving please contact us via our consultation form.
+We select and archive websites affiliated with the University.
+This is a new initiative, so we are just beginning to build our collections.
+If you are interested in web archiving, please contact us using our consultation form.